CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Barbell, bumper plates, pull-up bar/rack, jump rope

 This is one of the infamous “it’s a trap!” types of Open workouts.
-Everyone wants to do big sets on those toes-to-bars to get to that barbell as soon as possible.
+Everyone wants to do big sets on those toes-to-bars to get to that barbell fast.

-…but hanging on to the pull-up bar for so long is hell on your forearms.
-Good luck trying to squat clean the heavier barbells when your grip is completely shot!
+…but hanging on to the pull-up bar for so long is hard on your forearms.
+Good luck trying to squat clean the heavier barbells when your grip is sore.

 CrossFit Open Workout 19.3